-- Demonstrate an awareness and understanding of the historical and contemporary theoretical frameworks that form the basis of Sociological study. - Demonstrate the utility of past and present sociological research and the research methodologies that form the basis of sociological inquiry.

-- Demonstrate the ability to be academically proficient in at least two specific areas of sociological emphasis, i.e., Marriage and Family, Race/Ethnicity, Culture, Crime and Deviance, Social Problems. - Demonstrate an understanding of the basic principles for at least one of the social sciences beyond Sociology, i.e., Anthropology or Psychology.
+- Demonstrate an awareness and understanding of the historical and contemporary theoretical frameworks that form the basis of Sociological study. - Demonstrate the utility of past and present sociological research and the research methodologies that form the basis of sociological inquiry. - Demonstrate the ability to be academically proficient in at least two specific areas of sociological emphasis, i.e., Marriage and Family, Race/Ethnicity, Culture, Crime and Deviance, Social Problems. - Demonstrate an understanding of the basic principles for at least one of the social sciences beyond Sociology, i.e., Anthropology or Psychology.

-Required Courses: (18 3 units) Units
+Required Courses: (18 units) Units

-SOC-1 (MNR) Introduction to Sociology 3
+SOC-1 Introduction to Sociology 3

 Electives from Group A 6

 Electives from Group B 6

 Electives from Group C 3

 Electives Group A (6 units) Units

-SOC-2 (MNR) American Social Problems 3
+SOC-2 American Social Problems 3

-MAT-12 (MNR) Statistics 3
+MAT-12 Statistics 3

-or Sutsties 5
+or

-MAT-12H(MNR) Honors Statistics 3
+MAT-12H Honors Statistics 3

-SOC-50 (NR) Introduction to Social Research Metho ds 3
+SOC-50 Introduction to Social Research Method ds 3

-Electives Group B (6 units) Units
+Electives Group B (6 o units) Units

-SOC-10 (MNR) Race and Ethnic Relations 3
+SOC-10 Race and Ethnic Relations 3

-SOC-12 (MNR) Marriage Family Relations 3
+SOC-12 Marriage Family Relations 3

-SOC-20 (MNR) Introduction to Criminology 3
+SOC-20 Introduction to Criminology 3

 Electives Group C (3 units) Units

-SOC-3 (NR) Social Inequality 3
+SOC-3 Social Inequality 3

-SOC-15 (NR) Women in American Society 3
+SOC-15 Women in American Society 3

-ANT-2 (MNR) Cultural Anthropology 3
+ANT-2 Cultural Anthropology 3

-PSY-1 (MNR) General Psychology 3
+PSY-1 General Psychology 3

-PSY-8 (MNR) Introduction to Social Psychology 3
+PSY-8 Introduction to Social Psychology 3